avitkauskas/pmqr/README.md

-# Master Thesis
-Forecasting Macroeconomic Extremities with Prediction Markets and Quantile Regression
+# Forecasting Macroeconomic Extremities with Prediction Markets and Quantile Regression

 ## Abstract

-Vitkauskas, A. Forecasting Macroeconomic Extremities with Prediction Markets and Quantile Regression [Manuscript]: Master Thesis: economics.
-Vilnius, ISM University of Management and Economics, 2013.
+_Vitkauskas, A. Forecasting Macroeconomic Extremities with Prediction Markets and Quantile Regression [Manuscript]: Master Thesis: economics.
+Vilnius, ISM University of Management and Economics, 2013._

 Macroeconomic indicators play an important role in evaluating the state of economy.
 Macro- economic forecasts provide investors, economists and policy-makers with foresight about the expected future economic developments.
 Forecasts of macroeconomic indicators currently are usually obtained though the surveys of the field experts that give us point forecasts of the macroeconomic indicator of interest.